← Previous · All Episodes · Next →

 Matt Heywood:

-we'll see how we go after that.
-So, yeah, BC Transit, that was kind of a cool role because I was split between 2 different departments.
+And then we'll see how we go after that.
+So, yeah, BC Transit, that was kind of a cool role because I was split between two different departments.
 So I was half the time working with Fleet Engineering, which is devoted to maintenance protocols and that sort of stuff and then the other half was with Fleet Capital Projects, which is all about buying new buses.
 So figuring out where the new buses need to go and how many and all the different specs.
 It's so much bigger project than I initially thought.

 Matt Heywood: